ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:774650][end:784730]] Deep temporal models thus serve as a computational again, bridge between the neural mechanisms of action understanding and the cognitive processes that give rise to agency.

 13:06 [[start:786750][end:798750]] So what might be potentially a neural mechanism that allows us to connect deep temporal models to social interactions?
-[[start:799330][end:804030]] This is where we bring in the insights from mirror neuron systems and active inference.
+[[start:799330][end:804030]] This is where we bring in the insights from mirror neuron systems and Active Inference.
 [[start:804450][end:812290]] This way, we can have a more comprehensive models that not only predicts but explains how individuals exercise agency in complex social landscapes.

 13:34 [[start:814390][end:826760]] Here, mirror neurons serve as a neural cornerstone for social cognition, firing not only during the execution of an action, but also during the observation of that same action performed by another.